rossgabay/mean/README.md

-# Basic MEAN App - Node with Express and MongoDB on the backend, Angular UI.
+# Basic MEAN App:
+## Node with Express and MongoDB on the backend, Angular UI.
 Mongoose for MongoDB access.
 ## To run :
 1. clone the repo
 2. install node